-The American Kennel Club’s commitment to event participant safety during the COVID-19 pandemic received high marks from Orange County Convention Center (OCCC) leadership.
+The American Kennel Club’s commitment to dog show participant safety during the COVID-19 pandemic received high marks from Orange County Convention Center (OCCC) leadership.

 “In December, the AKC National Championship Presented by Royal Canin hosted nearly 6,000 attendees across nearly 1 million square feet of exhibit space in the North-South Building.
 I saw firsthand how the staggered attendance, proper social distancing through signage, floor stickers, and safety protocols were implemented to create a safe and controlled gathering,” said OCCC Executive Director Mark Tester.